We're curious if your cabin preferences have changed in light of the COVID-19 pandemic. Tell us in a quick 1-minute survey.

-You might expect loud noises, close quarters and attention-grabbing manoeuvres in the dance club onboard your cruise ship -- but not in your cabin.
+You might expect loud noises, close quarters and crazy manoeuvres in the dance club onboard your cruise ship -- but not in your cabin.
 Even if you don't plan to spend much time there, it should be a restful and private place so you can maintain that much-needed holiday stamina.
-To help you do so, we've compiled a list of cabins you'll want to avoid booking if wardrobe-like dimensions or scraping chair sounds overhead don't sound appealing to you.
+To help you do so, we've compiled a list of cabins you'll want to avoid booking if closet-like dimensions or scraping chair sounds overhead aren't appealing to you.
 Heed our advice, and you might be feeling a bit less claustrophobic and a tad more refreshed come disembarkation.

 Sure, price is a major factor when booking your cabin, but give yourself the benefit of the doubt: Would you want your "home away from home" to be smaller than your own bedroom?
 To give you an example of square footage, the average master bedroom in a British household is about 200 square feet.
 Carnival's standard inside cabins begin at a healthy 185 square feet, but beware of the line's Category 1A cabins, which are oddly shaped and feature pull-out or bunk beds.
 In comparison, Royal Caribbean's inside cabins on Independence of the Seas are 152 square feet, which is pretty small for a new-ish ship.